Advanced Oxidation Process for Swimming Pools

 • Pool Size: Larger pools require more robust AOP systems capable of handling greater water volumes.
 Ensure the system you choose is rated for your pool’s capacity.

 • Usage Frequency: Pools that see heavy usage will benefit from more advanced systems with higher treatment capacities.
-Consider how often your pool is used and by how many people.
+Consider how often your pool is used and how many people use it.

 • Budget: While AOP systems can be an investment, they offer long-term savings on chemical costs and maintenance.
 Determine your budget and compare different systems within that range.